isomerpages/singapore-customs-old/_businesses/11-border-enforcement-of-intellectual-property.md

    **a.** to identify the infringing copies or goods;

-   **b.** to enable the Director-General to ascertain the time and place where the infringing copies or goods are expected to be <br> imported; and
+   **b.** to enable the Director-General to ascertain the time and place where the infringing copies or goods are expected to be imported; and

    **c.**  to satisfy the Director-General that the copies or goods are infringing copies or goods.